channable/vaultenv/README.md

 Vaultenv also supports the `VAULT_ADDR` configuration.
 In such a case, without specifying separate parameters for host, port and whether to use TLS or not, one can specify these values in a single value.
-The address always starts with either `http` or `https://`, followed by a either a DNS name or an ip-address.
+The address always starts with either `http://` or `https://`, followed by a either a DNS name or an ip-address.
 The port is specified at the end of the address, using a `:` to separate the host and the port.
 For example: `https://example.com:42` would create a TLS enabled connection to the host `example.com` on port `42`.

 Other errors can happen with the address configuration.
-There are two ways of specifying where the source files are located, either via the address of via a combination of the port, the host and whether to use TLS.
+There are two ways of specifying where the secret files are located, either via the address of via a combination of the port, the host and whether to use TLS.
 As there are two ways of specifying this, it is also possible for these values to conflict.
 Consider the situation of where `VAULT_ADDR` is `http://example.com:8200` and `VAULT_PORT` is set to `42`.
 There